SPANDigital/presidium-template-onboarding/content/_dev-environment-setup/02-prerequisites.md

 author: author
 ---

-E.g.:

-Security:
+This article should contain the information the new employee needs before getting started.

+# Security

-* Authentication (connecting to secure services)
+* Authentication (how to connect to secure services)
 * Authorization (permissions granted on secured resources)
-* Credentials set up (e.g. ssh keys)
+* Credentials setup (for example, SSH keys)

-System:
+# System

 * Physical System requirements (if appropriate)
 * OS requirements

-Software:
+# Software

-* Required software (and version) - linking out to software webpage where appropriate
+* Required software (and version), linking out to software webpage if appropriate

-IDE:
+* Build tools

+# IDE

-* Preferred IDE used by team (if appropriate)
+* Preferred IDE used by the team (if appropriate)

-Conceptual:
+# Conceptual

-Any other resources required to understand the process of setting up the development environment, e.g., Docker, Virtual Machines.
+Information about any other resources required to understand the process of setting up the development environment (for example, Docker, Virtual Machines).